 He handed the binoculars to Katherine.

 I frowned and focused.
-I wanted to see more, and so I drew out my aether, forcing it into my eyes.
+I wanted to see more, and so I drew out my aether, forcing power into my eyes.
 The color-inverted world revealed marks of red and silver.
 As if someone spilled paint into the encampment.
-I tried to manipulate the power, focusing on precision rather than brightness.
+I tried to manipulate the energy, focusing on precision rather than brightness.

 After a few tries, my vision improved and zoomed in.
 A moment later I could see the insides of the camp.
 Men moved around, wearing black suits and bullet-proof vests.
 On their heads… Oh, God… on their heads, each of them had a small, insect-like Amunite.
-Wrapped by the neck, sitting atop the skull or straight entering the ears with tendrils.
+Or, as Katherine called them, demon, because these things didn’t look like they came from this world.
+The insect demons were wrapped by the neck, sitting atop the skull or straight entering the ears with tendrils.

 My stomach had enough.
 My aether waned, and I contorted so as not to vomit on myself.
 My former breakfast entered the light of day while I retched like mad.
 Near me, Deputy Norton did the same, and Sheriff Alvarez looked as if he wanted to.
 Katherine withdrew a chocolate bar from her pocket and munched it down before the deputy, and I calmed down.